2011 Tamil Nadu Legislative Assembly election: Analysis

 Post-poll data released by CNN-IBN, showed that DMK+ did the worst amongst the poor, especially in rural areas.
 Major issue cited by them as a reason for voting against the DMK is supply of electricity.
 Before the election, DMK was hoping that freebies and welfare schemes implemented by their administration would help them gain support from rural voters, who were an important electorate for the DMK to grab power in the previous election.
 This failed to take place, since many rural voters were unhappy with the distribution of these freebies in a disproportionate manner and lack of policies targeting towards income generation schemes in rural areas.
 This coupled with the recent food price rises resulted in a decline in rural support for the DMK.
 While spiraling prices, power cut, and DMK's family politics were important factors, many analysts agree that it was the corruption charges (2G spectrum scandal), that eventually led them to their ultimate defeat.
 This election saw one of the worst performance of Congress in Tamil Nadu, winning only 5 seats out of 63 seats it contested.
 During the campaign, they were marred with in-fighting between state Congress leader K.V.
 Thangkabalu and other Congress members, which added to their declining support in the state.
 In both Tamil Nadu and Pondicherry, Congress did poorly reflecting widespread anger and disapproval.

+Statistics

+Strike Rate

+Strike rate is determined by calculating the number of seats won by a party of the number of seats it contested.